Art in Menlo

 Traces of the Early Dead

 Menlo Park has seen the birth of high tech (e.g., Google) as well as artists.
 Of the latter, the Grateful Dead has had perhaps the greatest and longest impact.
-In the early 1960s, Gerry Garcia and Robert Hunter lived and practiced their music in a large rambling house at 2100 Santa Cruz Avenue (shown here) known as the Chateau (it was demolished about 2008).
+In the early 1960s, Jerry Garcia and Robert Hunter lived and practiced their music in a large rambling house at 2100 Santa Cruz Avenue (shown here) known as the Chateau (it was demolished about 2008).
 At first known as the Warlocks, they had gigs at Magoo’s Pizza Parlor on SCA downtown (now Harvest Furniture) and hung out at Kepler’s (when it was at 825 El Camino), Applewood Inn (now Mountain Mike's) and Guitars Unlimited next door.

 Other Posts